 - What do I order?

-- 3G/HD/SD SDI to IP gateway - now shipping
+- 3G/HD/SD SDI to IP gateway

 - Software app that runs on the MARBLE-V1 media processor

 - Encapsulates SDI to IP to allow signal transportation over 10GbE IP networks